Name: Leo

 Leo wanted a

-Walker, Elsie's father, was also discontented with his present farm.
-Both talked to the same real-estate
+Elsie's father, was also discontented with his present farm.
+Both talked to the same real-estate agent,

-agent, and both decided their future lay in the area around Farmington, Iowa
+and both decided their future lay in the area around Farmington, Iowa (in the

 Leo had only

-Farmington, and Everett took the train with all his horses (including the Pony,
+and Everett took the train with all his horses (including the Pony, Rex - see

 He started

-time in a saw-mill during part of the year.
-The saw-mill was steam-engine powered.
+a saw-mill during part of the year.
+The saw-mill

 (During this